Gyula Horn: Prime Minister (1994–1998)

-His role in 1956
+Role in the 1956 Hungarian Revolution

 Although the fiscal austerity package under his rule eroded his popularity heavily, the most controversial part of his life is his role after the 1956 revolution, which started on 23 October and was crushed in the days following 4 November.

 At the end of October he joined the National Guard, the armed body of the revolution consisting of soldiers, policemen, and civic freedom fighters.
 In December he joined the "pufajkás" brigades (in German Steppjackenbrigade), a communist paramilitary body set up to help the invading Soviet troops restore the communist regime, and he served there until June 1957.
 His alleged role is controversial in some circles because such squads were accused of involvement in torturing, harassing and even executing civilians during and after the uprising.

 According to him, his elder brother was killed by the revolutionists during the uprising.
 However, his brother's death certificate states that he died in a traffic accident in the countryside.
 His daughter was born on 30 October.
 "The conditions were bad.
 The uprising released many criminals who endangered public safety.
 In the pufajkás squad, I defended the legal order," he told German paper Die Welt 50 years later.
 "First, I would like to make it clear that 1956 was not a fight against communism.
 Even the rebels did not want to wipe it out.
 This is incorrectly depicted today."

 Horn's precise role in crushing the revolution is unclear as the reports of his brigade have gaps; however, in 1957 he received the award "For the Worker-Peasant Power", which was only granted to those whose services earned satisfaction.
 After becoming prime minister, when questioned and criticized over this part of his life, he only said: "I was a pufajkás.
 So what?"